TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 21/Matthew 21.13.md

 ---

-and he saith unto them, It is written, My house shall be called a house of prayer: but ye make it a den of robbers.
+He said to them, "It is written, 'My house shall be called a house of prayer,' but you have made it a den of robbers!"